 Civil Rights Attorney Anita Earls on stage Photo Credit: Vicky DeGroote

 Here are some quotes from our speakers and performers.
+See almost two hours of the event from right in front of the stage on WRAL here.

 “When I hear the word justice/freedom/resistance, it makes me think about women.” – Performer Randa McNamara